 - A platform orientation, including service-oriented architecture, integrated content repository, and content-related services and user interfaces, instead of prebuilt, content-oriented process applications.

-- Innovation in content-related processes, emergent analytical and intelligent functionality, and new approaches to services delivery models.
-These in turn enable more-seamless management of enterprise content in use cases including user productivity, records management, business processing, content ecosystems and digital transformation.
+- Innovation in content-related processes, new analytical and intelligent functionality, and new approaches to services delivery models.
+These, in turn, enable more-seamless management of enterprise content in use cases including user productivity, records management, business processing, content ecosystems, and digital transformation.

 “Identify your problems but give your power and energy to solutions.”